 From the Twitch Live Stage at New York Comic Con 2017, IMDb LIVE host Kevin Smith talks to Marvel Chief Creative Officer Joe Quesada about the development of the Marvel franchise, his history at Comic Con and more.

 This film received its initial USA telecast Sunday 22 February 1942 on New York City's pioneer television station WNBT (Channel 1).
-On the West Coast its earliest documented telecast took place in Los Angeles Monday 10 March 1947 on Don Lee's still experimental W6XAO (Channel 2).
+On the West Coast its earliest documented telecast took place in Los Angeles Monday 10 March 1947 on Don Lee's still experimental W6XAO (Channel 2); its next airing was in New York City Sunday 18 September 1949 on WPIX (Channel 11).
 See more »

 Was this review helpful to you?